A vector quantized masked autoencoder for audiovisual speech emotion recognition: Conclusion

 \section{Conclusion}

-Masked autoencoder modeling is a versatile self-supervised learning approach that can be adapted to various data types.
-In this paper, we introduced the VQ-MAE-AV model for learning representations of audiovisual speech data, which could be extended to other multimodal sequential data.
+Masked autoencoding is a versatile self-supervised learning approach that can be adapted to various types of data.
+This paper introduced the VQ-MAE-AV model for learning representations of audiovisual speech data, which could be extended to other multimodal sequential data.
 VQ-MAE-AV took as input a discrete audio representation and a discrete visual representation obtained via two separate VQ-VAEs.
-These reduced representations were then divided into multiple discrete tokens, with spatio-temporal tokens for the visual modality and spectro-temporal tokens for the audio modality.
-The process of creating discrete tokens for audio and visual representations provided several advantages.
-Firstly, it reduced the computational cost compared to working with raw data.
-Secondly, it improved the relationship between the audio and visual modalities in terms of spatio-spectro-temporal information by easily identifying patterns and correlations between the audio and visual modalities, resulting in improved learning and performance.
-Pre-trained on the VoxCeleb2 dataset and fine-tuned on the standard expressive audiovisual speech dataset, the experiments showed that the VQ-MAE-AV model effectively combined the audio and visual modality for emotion recognition, outperforming multimodal supervised state-of-the-art methods.
-For future work, we plan to investigate other masking strategies and increase the resolution of the images to further improve emotion recognition performance.
+These representations were then divided into multiple discrete tokens, with spatio-temporal tokens for the visual modality and spectro-temporal tokens for the audio modality.
+Pre-trained on the VoxCeleb2 dataset and fine-tuned on emotional audiovisual speech datasets, the experiments showed that the VQ-MAE-AV model effectively combines the audio and visual modalities for audiovisual SER, outperforming several state-of-the-art methods in both controlled and in-the-wild conditions.

+During self-supervised pre-training, the VQ-MAE-AV model learns general-purpose audiovisual speech representations that require fine-tuning for SER.
+Unlike contrastive SSL approaches, where simple linear probing often yields satisfactory results, our model necessitates fine-tuning on emotional datasets to effectively adapt its representations for emotion recognition.
+This is a limitation, but it is also an opportunity, as the learned representations could be adapted for various tasks beyond SER \citep{baevski2022data2vec}, such as audiovisual speech recognition, speaker identification, or cross-modal generative tasks, like in AnCoGen \citep{sadok2025ancogen}.

+VQ-MAE-AV employs masked modeling as an SSL pre-training paradigm, enabling efficient cross-modal integration.
+This approach allows the model to learn general audiovisual representations without relying on complex fusion mechanisms, making it adaptable to incorporate additional modalities such as human gesture and pose.
+This is a particularly interesting avenue for future work on multimodal human behavior analysis, in particular emotion recognition.